SON destroys N450m worth of substandard LPG cylinders, roofing sheets – The Sun Nigeria

 “Since we have got the backings of the law, it has reduced the preponderance of fake and substandard goods in the country and apart from jailing these dealers of fake and substandard goods, we also do advocacy programmes where we go to the market to create awareness with trade associations to tell them the right thing to do.
 Since we started this aggressive advocacy, many of these importers have been complying especially those that fake known brands,” he added.

-“When we organize sensitization programmes, we preach to them that there was no point faking known brands, because when they fake, we destroy and prosecuted the importers.
+“When we organise sensitisation programmes, we preach to them that there was no point faking known brands, because when they fake, we destroy and prosecute the importers.
 Many of them have heeded that advice and they are now creating their brands,” he added.

-Also speaking at the event, the Group Head, LPG, SON, Engr.
-Nwaoma Olujie, said the destruction exercise was in response to the series of avoidable gas explosions in the nation.
+The Group Head, LPG, SON, Nwaoma Olujie, said the destruction exercise was in response to the series of avoidable gas explosions in the nation.

-She added that the impact of gas explosions is unquantifiable as lives and property are being destroyed.
+She added that the impact of gas explosions was unquantifiable as lives and property are being destroyed.

 “We have standards for LPG which is NIS 69 and for all the valves and regulators NIS 220.
 The valves fitted into these cylinders must comply with NIS 220 as well as the regulators,” she stated.